kevinlekiller/kwin-effect-shaders_gui/README.md

 ## Modifying The Shader Settings
 Open the configuration UI (see [Keyboard Shortcut](#keyboard-shortcut)), go to the `Shaders` tab.

-Click on the shader you want to enable, click `Apply`.
-Click `Save` if you want to write the changes to the settings file.
+Click on the shader you want to enable, click `Save`.

 You can also enable `Auto Save` in the `Settings` tab, which will automatically save the settings.